davdar/maam/writeup/pldi15.markdown

     e := e₂ when i ≠ 0
 ``````````````````````````````````````````````````

-Our abstract interpreter will support abstract garbage collection [CITE], the concrete analogue of which is just standard garbage collection.
+Our abstract interpreter will support abstract garbage collection`~\cite{dvanhorn:Might:2006:GammaCFA}`{.raw},
+  the concrete analogue of which is just standard garbage collection.
+We include garbage collection for two reasons.
+First, it is one of the few techniques that results in both performance _and_ precision improvements for abstract interpreters.
+Second, later we will show how to write a monadic garbage collector, recovering both concrete and abstract garbage collection in one fell swoop.

 Garbage collection is defined with a reachability function `R` which computes the transitively reachable address from `(ρ,e)` in `σ`:
 `````indent```````````````````````````````````````
 R[_] ∈ Store → Env × Exp → 𝒫(Addr)